Talent Mobility

 1. Define a clear set of outcome indicators, both intermediate and final, that are relevant to the project's objectives and/or

-2. Describe a robust plan for how these indicators will be measured and the frequency of measurement, including, at a minimum, reporting on the number of either potential O-1, EB1-A, H-1B cap-exempt, or EB-2 NIW petition beneficiaries or J-1 Researcher status holders, or foreign-born STEM experts in other immigration categories, with which the grantee has interacted, shared information or helped or supported.
+2. Describe a robust plan for how these indicators will be measured and the frequency of measurement, including, at a minimum, reporting on the number of potential visa beneficiaries, and the specific visa categories that the proposal will help expand, with which the grantee has interacted, shared information or helped or supported.

 A strong proposal will: